timfulmer/bigdatahowto/CORE.md

 }
 ```

-Let's use the easiest way to create a message for right now, a constructor.
+Let's use the easiest way to create a `Message` for right now, a constructor.
 We
 can introduce factory or builder patterns later if we find a need.

 Here are our reqs so far for a `Message` instance: